 02 of 10

-You can virtually sleep under the stars inside this teardrop trailer by Timberleaf.
+You can actually sleep under the stars inside this teardrop trailer by Timberleaf.
 The camper's huge skylight is one of the largest in the tiny trailer industry according to the manufacturer.
-You won't need a sports utility vehicle to tow this lightweight camper because it weighs 1,200 pounds.
+You won't need a sports utility vehicle to tow this lightweight camper because it weighs only 1,200 pounds.
 The back of the Timberleaf features a nicely designed cooking space made of Baltic birch.
 Base price: $19,750Continue to 3 of 10 below.

 03 of 10